yannickjemmely/Mida/README.md

 console.log("Last candlestick OHLC => " + lastCandlestick.ohlc);
 console.log("Last candlestick close price => " + lastCandlestick.close);
 ```

+## Why Mida and not MQL
+Nowadays MQL is an obsolete technology and a barrier between
+modern traders and algorithmic trading.
+The mission of Mida is allowing
+anyone to operate in financial markets without advanced programming skills or
+specific computer requirements.
+Furthermore, Mida allows operating with MetaTrader
+accounts without installing MetaTrader or using a VPS.

 ## Contributors
 The author and maintainer of the project is [Vasile Pește](https://github.com/Vasile-Peste).